yuxguo/EC-code/README.md

 # EC-code

-Code for `Emergent Communication for Rules Reasoning`, Neurips 2023 Poster.
+Code for `Emergent Communication for Rules Reasoning`, NeurIPS 2023 Poster.
 To reproduce our experiments, please refer to the following steps:

 1. Install libraries.